Meet Candice

 • Identify the top 20% by traffic, engagement, and conversions

-• Categorize by content type and format
+• Categorise by content type and format

 • Document performance patterns